chvid/chalkmine/README.md

-# Chalk Mine - Simple Object Relational Mapper for Java
+# Chalk Mine - shorthand for embedded SQL in Java

 ## Introduction

-Chalkmine is an ORM (Object Relational Mapper) for Java 5 and later.
+Chalk Mine is an easy to use shorthand for JDBC-based embedded SQL in Java.

 It provides a simple and concise way of mapping back and forth between Java types and relational data in an SQL-database.

-It is written by Christian Hvid 2007 - 2016.
+It is written by Christian Hvid 2007 - 2017.

 ## Examples